Keeping you safe and well

 - Free to access

-- There are two testing sites – one in central Oxford and one in Headington, with an online booking service available
+- The central testing site is in central Oxford, with an online booking service available

 - Results will in most cases be available within 36 hours